 What is the Google Local Pack and Where Does It Appear?

-The Google local pack is a specialized search result that shows up when people search for nearby businesses.
-People also call it the “Local 3-Pack,” “Map Pack,” or “Snack Pack.”
-This feature has changed a lot since it first appeared.
-It used to show seven businesses but now shows just three.
+The Google local pack is a specialised section in the search results that appears when someone looks for businesses or services nearby.
+You might also hear it called the “Local 3-Pack,” “Map Pack,” or even the “Snack Pack.”
+This feature has evolved a lot over the years.
+In the past, it would show a total of seven local listings, but now it only highlights the top three.

-The Google local pack appears at the top of search results pages (SERPs), right after paid ads but before regular organic listings.
-This prime spot gives businesses great visibility.
-The local pack gets up to 44% of all clicks on search results pages.
+The Google Local Pack appears near the top of the search results page.
+This is seen right after the paid ad, but before the regular organic listings.
+This makes it one of the most visible spots on the page for businesses to get great visibility.
+In fact, the local pack captures up to 44% of all clicks on the search results page, which is huge for local businesses.

-Each local pack has a map that shows where businesses are located, along with three business listings.
-These listings show important details like:
+Each local pack offers a map highlighting the business’s location, along with three business listings.
+These local listings typically display key details like:

 - Business name and average star rating